Edge optical effect as a probe of chiral topological superconductors: Abstract

 \section{Abstract}

 We study the optical effect of chiral topological superconductors in two dimensions.
 The linear optical response from chiral Bogoliubov edge modes in clean superconductors has in-gap resonances, which is originated from the transitions within the edge particle-hole pair bands.
 Interestingly, the number of resonance peaks is determined by the Bogoliubov-de Gennes Chern number of topological superconductors.
-Such features in optical absorption offer a way to distinguish topological superconductors with different Chern number.
+Such a sharply distinctive feature in optical absorption offers a simple way to distinguish topological superconductors with different Chern numbers.
 We further demonstrate that linear optical effect could probe different topological phases in quantum anomalous Hall insulator-superconductor junction devices.
 This finding provides an applicable method to detect chiral Bogoliubov edge states and is distinguishable from collective modes in superconductors and possible trivial explanations.